zndtoshi/Nomad-server/protocol/README.md

 # Protocol

-Nostr protocol definitions and utilities for BalanceBridge communication.
+Nostr protocol definitions and utilities for NomadServer communication.

 This module will contain:
 - Nostr event type definitions